ajohnsonbuck/StrandMath/README.md

 ### Reverse complement
-     C = A';      % Create a new strand C that is the reverse complement of A C = A.reverseComplement;      % Another equivalent way to get the reverse complement H = toRNA(A + 'GAAA' + A');      % Create a hairpin-forming sequence with the RNA equivalent of A and its reverse complement separated by a GAAA tetraloop
+     C = A';      % Create a new strand C that is the reverse complement of A C = A.reverseComplement;      % Another way to get the same result H = toRNA(A + 'GAAA' + A');      % Create a hairpin-forming sequence with the RNA equivalent of A and its reverse complement separated by a GAAA tetraloop
      H.print;